Get

 Merrick Purrfect Bistro Grain Free Pate Wet Cat Food

 Merrick’s Purrfect Bistro Grain-Free Pate Wet Cat Food is canned wet food.
 Its primary ingredients are chicken, chicken liver, dried egg product, chicken broth, and natural flavor.
 Because it is wet food, it has a much higher moisture content than dry food, which can help keep your cat hydrated.
-Among other ingredients is salmon oil, which is a beneficial source of omega-3 and provides greater bioavailability than plant-based fatty acid sources.
+Among other ingredients is salmon oil, which is a beneficial source of omega-3 fatty acids and provides greater bioavailability than plant-based fatty acid sources.

 Calorie Breakdown: